-This article assumes that the steps in the article "Configuring the Flow Bootstrap Service" was followed, but in some scenarios the Windows account used to startup the Flow Bootstrap Service cannot be given access to the MSSQL server.
+This article assumes that the steps in the article "Configuring the Flow Bootstrap Service" was followed, but in some scenarios, the Windows account used to start the Flow Bootstrap Service cannot be given access to the MSSQL server.

-Some use cases would be if you are using a Cloud hosted MSSQL server, a Docker MSSQL image, or a remote deployed solution between a DMZ.
+Some use cases would be if you are using a Cloud-hosted MSSQL server, a Docker MSSQL image, or a remotely deployed solution behind a DMZ.

 In these use cases, we can configure the Flow Bootstrap Service to use SQL authentication instead.

-By default, the Flow Bootstrap Service will try and use the service logon credentials to try and access the Flow Database.
-One can change this from in the Flow Configuration Tool.
+By default, the Flow Bootstrap Service will try and use the service's logon credentials to try and access the Flow Database.
+One can change this from within the Flow Config tool.

 Flow Bootstrap “Log On” Username and Password

-Under the Systems Properties, there will be "Username" and "Password" fields to populate with the relevant MSSQL credentials.
-By default these properties are blank.
+Under Systems Properties, there will be "Username" and "Password" fields to populate with the relevant MSSQL credentials.
+By default, these properties are blank, which indicates that the Flow Bootstrap service's credentials are used to access the SQL database.

 Populate these properties with the correct MSSQL credentials and deploy the Flow Platform from the deployment tab.

-If the Platform was already deployed, an undeploy/deploy might need to be preformed to make sure the deployment process use the newly entered credentials.
+If the Platform was already deployed, an undeploy & deploy might need to be performed to make sure the deployment process uses the newly entered credentials.